seeinyou/data-ingestion-with-nginx-fluent-bit/README.md

 The project is a PoC of data ingestion with Nginx and Fluent Bit to BigQuery.
 This solution is built with AWS CDK.
 For more information of CDK, please check the document: https://aws.amazon.com/cdk/.

+The project uses AWS Lambda functions to process data and call the BigQuery connect API to load log files into BigQuery for near real-time analytics.
+BigQuery S3 Transfer job is another option when near real-time analytics is not required.

 # Prerequisites:
 ## AWS
 - An AWS account